parjanya20/parjanya20.github.io/_pages/about.md

 Miscellaneous
 ======
-1. Enjoy competitive debating and am an active member of IIT Delhi DebSoc
+1. Enjoy competitive debating and am an active member of IIT Delhi DebSoc.
 2. Huge cricket fan; Shane Warne is the GOAT!
 3. Love watching all sorts of documentaries, favourites being BBC's Planet Earth and Nat Geo's Air Crash Investigation.